radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 ### Constuctor Walkthroughs

-Now we'll discuss a few applications of the jQuery constructor.
+Now we'll discuss a few applications/internals of the jQuery constructor.
 For a more detailed view of the meat of the constructor refer to [src/core/init](https://github.com/jquery/jquery/blob/master/src/core/init.js#L16-L116).